siddheshranade/combined-search/README.md

 The website is live at: https://combinedsearch.io.

-No setup required.
-But do make sure you're allowing popups in the browser so that multiple tabs can open simultaneously.
+It requires no setup or prior knowledge to use.
+All you need to do to use this is allow pop-ups on your browser.

+If you're constantly looking up stuff on Wikipedia, Reddit, YouTube, etc. (like me), you can now do so from a single place instead of manually opening ten different tabs.
+I made this because I wanted to make casual web browsing a bit more convenient.

-Suggestions, bug reports, and improvements are welcome.
+Contributions, bug reports, and improvements are welcome.